 Laos Special Experience Trekking To Remote Area - 14 Days

-Transfer from Airport to Hotel: 15 minutes .
-Upon arrival to Luang Prabang, our local adventure guide will be waiting to provide transport to the hotel for check in.
-After checking in, enjoy the remainder of the day free at leisure to explore town or relax at the hotel.
+Transfer from Airport to Hotel: 15 minutes.
+Upon arrival to Luang Prabang, our local adventure guide will be waiting to provide transport to the hotel for check-in.
+After checking in, enjoy the remainder of the day free at leisure to explore the town or relax at the hotel.
 In the evening, enjoy a welcome dinner at Tamarind, one of Luang Prabang’s most famous restaurants offering a great introduction to traditional Lao cuisine.
-The hotel is a short stroll to the restaurant, both situated in the historical town centre.
+The hotel is a short stroll from the restaurant, both situated in the historic town center.
 Overnight in Luang Prabang.

 DAY 2 - Luang Prabang Full Day Walking City Tour ( B , L )

-Walking and City tour up to: 5 hours Difficulty: Very Easy .
+Walking and City tour up to 5 hours Difficulty: Very Easy.
 Wake up early for a pre-dawn experience of Luang Prabang.
 Begin by climbing the 365 steps of Mount Phousi, getting to the top before the sun comes up.
 At the top, enjoy a breathtaking sunrise accompanied by panoramic views of the town below.
 From here, continue with an interactive tour of the town, exploring its architectural and historical wonders on foot.
 From colonial French buildings to ancient Buddhist temples, discover what makes this UNESCO city so unique.
 After pausing for breakfast, continue the tour to the former Royal Palace (now the National Museum), followed by Wat Mai, a temple renowned for its golden bas-relief, and Wat Sene.
-Next stop is the Wat Xieng Thong, the most revered temple in Luang Prabang.
-Located at the end of the peninsula, the temple dates all the way back to the 16th century.
-Lunch will be at a famous noodle soup shop where it is possible to sample Khao Soy, a local favourite.
+The next stop is the Wat Xieng Thong, the most revered temple in Luang Prabang.
+Located at the end of the peninsula, the temple dates back to the 16th century.
+Lunch will be at a famous noodle soup shop where it is possible to sample Khao Soy, a local favorite.

 (Note: closed on Monday)

 Dinner is at leisure this evening.
 For a unique alternative evening, visit the Storytelling Theater.
-From 17:00-18:00, observe a unique show from Garavek, with the aim of promoting and preserving the traditional stories, myths, legends, and folktales. (not included in cost)
+From 17:00-18:00, observe a unique show from Garavek, to promote and preserve the traditional stories, myths, legends, and folktales. (not included in cost)

 Overnight at Luang Prabang.